katelynrohrer/539-project/README.md

 #### How to Run
 You can run the program using Docker.
-Run the following command then navigate to localhost:7777.

 First, within the repo directory, run the following command:
 `docker build -t 539-project .`